Calibrating Generative Models to Distributional Constraints: Calibrating Generative Models with CGM-relax and CGM-reward

-\textbf{Estimating $p_{\mbalpha^\ast}$.} The idea of minimizing a divergence to $p_{\mbalpha^\ast}$ introduces a challenge: even when the solution $p_{\mbalpha^\ast}$ to the maximum entropy problem \eqref{eq:prob-max-entropy} exists, its parameters $\mbalpha^\ast$ are not immediately computable.
-To address this challenge, we leverage \citet[][Theorem 3.4]{wainwright2008graphical}, which states that, under conditions, solving problem \eqref{eq:prob-max-entropy} is equivalent to computing
+\textbf{Estimating $p_{\mbalpha^\ast}$.} Although \Cref{thm:max-entropy} establishes the existence of some $\mbalpha^\ast$ for which $p_{\mbalpha^\ast}$ solves the maximum entropy problem, it does not tell us how to compute it.
+To accomplish this, we leverage \citet[][Theorem 3.4]{wainwright2008graphical}, which states that when the assumption of \Cref{thm:max-entropy} holds and there are no redundancies among the constraints $\mbh$, {

-In other words, by solving \eqref{eq:dual-exact} one obtains the parameters $\mbalpha^\ast$ of $r_{\mbalpha}(\mbx)$, which then determine the solution $p_{\mbalpha^\ast}$ to the maximum entropy problem up to a normalizing constant.
+} In other words, by solving \eqref{eq:dual-exact} one obtains the parameters $\mbalpha^\ast$ of $r_{\mbalpha}(\mbx)$, which then determine the solution $p_{\mbalpha^\ast}$ to the maximum entropy problem up to a normalizing constant.

-However, a difficulty of solving \eqref{eq:dual-exact} is that the integral in the second term will be intractable for most generative models.
-We propose drawing $N$ independent samples $\{\mbx_n\}_{n=1}^N$ from $p_{\thetabase}$ and replacing the integral with respect to $p_{\thetabase}$ by the integral with respect to the empirical distribution that places probability mass $N^{-1}$ on each of the samples $\mbx_n$,
+A difficulty of solving \eqref{eq:dual-exact} is that the expectation appearing in the second term is intractable for most generative models.
+We propose drawing $N$ independent samples $\{\mbx_n\}_{n=1}^N$ from $p_{\thetabase}$ and replacing the expectation with respect to $p_{\thetabase}$ by the expectation with respect to the empirical distribution that places probability $N^{-1}$ on each of the samples $\mbx_n$, {